 Description

-The eastern range is four bays wide and two bays deep.
-The southern bays make up the sheltered forecourt, built of an oak frame with a king post roof.
-There is a brick paved floor, and a short wall on the south side.
-On the north side of the shelter is a brick-walled area with a doorway onto the forcecourt beneath a red brick lintel.
-There are three-light timber mullion windows on the east and north elevations of this brick-built block, each with arched red brick lintels.
+The eastern range is four bays wide and two bays deep, with the southern bays forming the sheltered forecourt, supported by an oak frame and a king post roof.
+The forecourt has a brick paved floor and a short wall on the south side.
+On the north side, there is a brick-walled area with a doorway leading onto the forecourt, topped with a red brick lintel.
+This section features three-light timber mullion windows on the east and north elevations, each with arched red brick lintels.

-The western range is four bays wide and one bay deep.
-It faces onto the forecourt with three wooden double-doors, each with strap hinges, and two glazed upper panels.
-The rest of the structure is brick built with red brick arches over the windows (one on the east and two on the west elevations) and doorway (at the left hand side of the south elevation).
+The western range is four bays wide and one bay deep, facing the forecourt with three wooden double doors that have strap hinges and two glazed upper panels.
+The rest of this range is brick built, featuring red brick arches over the windows (one on the east and two on the west elevations) and a doorway on the left side of the south elevation.

-The garage has the largest interior volume, providing a clear open space for three cars beneath a king post roof structure.
-There is an inspection pit at the southern end of the garage, beneath a rudimentary hoist.
-The workshop on the south-side of the garage retains an original fitted workbench, and there are shelves one of the rooms ancillary to the north side of the forecourt.
+Inside, the garage has the largest volume, providing an open space for three cars beneath a king post roof structure.
+There is an inspection pit at the southern end of the garage, equipped with a basic hoist.
+The workshop on the south side of the garage retains an original fitted workbench, and there are shelves in one of the rooms on the north side of the forecourt.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.